Benchmarking now live on Sharesight

-Within the “advanced options” menu above the chart on the Portfolio Overview, you’ll find a new section for selecting your benchmark instrument.
+Within the advanced options menu above the chart on the Portfolio Overview page, you'll find a new section for selecting your benchmark instrument.

 The common benchmark dropdown menu offers you preselected options for tracking your portfolio against popular market indexes.
 The list is made up of popular index-tracking ETFs on the ASX and NZX.
 We think this is a good starting point.

 But you can search for a specific security by typing in the name or code.
 So if you want to track your portfolio against a Gold ETF you're in luck:

 Click "Apply" and the benchmark will be saved against your portfolio.
 You'll immediately notice a new line of data underneath your portfolio's capital, income, and currency return, which displays the selected benchmark's performance.
 Makes for a quick like-for-like comparison.

 And what would benchmarking be without charting?
 Selecting the "graph performance" option in the chart type dropdown menu will reveal your portfolio's performance versus your benchmark.

 This is where our developers added a bit of extra mustard to make Sharesight benchmarking better than anything else we've seen.

 Even though everyone talks about "the market," it's a difficult concept to grasp when you try to work out what your hard-earned dollars would have done had they been invested in "the market."
 Indexes are theoretical, complex and not particularly useful.